diemmylelelele/dispatch_monitoring_system/README.md

    - Loss function: Sparse categorical cross-entropy
  - Results: accuracy 0.94

+## Feedback correction system
+1. User watches tracked video results.
+2. If a classification error is detected (e.g., a dish labeled as kakigori instead of empty), the user can submit a correction via a form.
+3. The system crops the corrected object from the corresponding video frame and saves it in a feedback directory
+4. These cropped samples can be reviewed or used later to retrain the classification model.
 ## Installation and deployment
 You can run the Dispatch Monitoring System either locally using Python or via Docker Compose for easy deployment.